bueltge/Archive/readme.md

 Also you can change the parameters to create the custom post type of the Archiv via the filter hook `archive_post_type_arguments`.

 ### Crafted by [Inpsyde](http://inpsyde.com) &middot; Engineering the web since 2006.
-Yes, we also run that [marketplace for premium WordPress plugins and themes](http://marketpress.com).

 ## Installation
 ### Requirements